Skylanders: Trap Team: Main console/tablet versions

 Despite this, mad scientist Dr. Krankcase still needs one final piece to complete the Doom Raiders' ultimate weapon: a large amount of "stinkocity", or any form of strong odor.
 He accumulates this level of stinkocity from the Secret Sewers of Supreme Stink, which contain a supply of odorous green goo.
 While the Skylanders are able to arrive at the sewers and stop the main flow of goo, Dr. Krankcase replaces the goo with cheese and plans to bury it and travel forward in time to when it will rot, though time travel requires a Portal Master.
 To do so, they reopen Kaos's Wilikin workshop and trap him, but Wolfgang abandons Krankcase and leaves him to be trapped by the Trap Team.
 They track Wolfgang to Time Town, but when they arrive, he has already traveled to and taken over the far future, constructing "The Big Bad Wolfer", a giant speaker that amplifies his music.
 The Trap Team shuts down the Big Bad Wolfer and defeats Wolfgang, but the rotten cheese is sent to Golden Queen in the present and she completes the ultimate weapon.
 She demands the release of her fellow Doom Raiders, the surrender of the Trap Team, and all the gold in the world.

 The Trap Team steals a rocket from the Trolls and uses it to get to the Skyhighlands, where they find a crystal to locate the Golden Queen's lair and defeat her.
 However, Kaos takes the weapon for himself and absorbs the combined "stinkocity" and energy from the collected Traptanium to become much stronger.
 Having gained the power to connect with the human world, he realizes he does not need to defeat the Skylanders, but rather the Portal Master, or the player, and sets his sights on Earth.
 With both worlds hanging in the balance, the Trap Team makes their way through the weapon and battles Kaos, who is defeated and put in a special Kaos Trap.
 The game ends with official opening of the Skylander Academy.

-Plot (3DS version)
+3DS version

 In the Eternal Archives, Hugo reads The Most Boring Book Ever and unwittingly opens a portal to The Realm of Dreams, allowing Nightmare creatures to escape along with their master The Dream Sheep and his sidekick The Sleep Dragon.
 Dream Sheep casts a sleep spell which puts all of Skylands to sleep, allowing his minions to wreak havoc.
 The Skylanders and the Trap Masters are immune to the sleep spell, and must trap all of the nightmare villains and stop Dream Sheep.